tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/a01-Intro.md

 # Agenda

-You will start by manually executing a simple path to production on Kubernetes, to understand the basic mechanics of operating a workflow using Kubernetes-native resources and to and identify opportunities for automation.
+You will start by manually executing a simple path to production on Kubernetes, to understand the basic mechanics of operating a workflow using Kubernetes-native resources and to identify opportunities for automation.

 Next, you will introduce Cartographer to choreograph the workflow automatically.
 You'll explore both the developer and operator experiences for using Cartographer.